When to Use Unit vs Integration Tests in GIS

 integration: Requires DB, file system, or network

-slow: Takes >5s, run in nightly pipeline
+slow: Takes >5s, run in the nightly pipeline

 addopts = -m "unit" --strict-markers -q